HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 10, default lifetime: 86400, usage pattern: regular.

 This cache contains all content nodes which represent extension nodes for dynamic assembly.
-In an unmodified installation, this is only node, the “Content Root”, which has the PZN dynamic assembly associated with it.
+In an unmodified installation, this is the only node, the “Content Root”, which has the PZN dynamic assembly associated with it.
 Other nodes are root nodes for SAP integration or Dynamic UI.

 **com.ibm.wps.model.content.impl.ExplicitOidCache**

 Default size: 5000, default lifetime: 86400, usage pattern: regular

 This cache is used to store the explicit derivations of a content node (Portal Page).
-The optimal size correlates with number of pages defined in the Portal.
+The optimal size correlates with the number of pages defined in the Portal.

 **com.ibm.wps.model.content.impl.InternalUrlBacklinkCache**